 Our intention from the start was to create a playground, both for you and for us.
 The food is meant to be experimental, with ingredients provided by the seasons, and quantities for some ingredients determined by the forest surrounding us.

-Though I lusted after the menu’s lobster ravioli (Lobster Ravioli, with Tarragon Creamed Corn, Braised Swiss Chard and Vanilla Scented Beurre Noissette — lobster?
+Though I lusted after the menu’s lobster ravioli (Lobster Ravioli, with Tarragon Creamed Corn, Braised Swiss Chard and Vanilla Scented Beurre Noisette — lobster?
 Ravioli?
 Two of my favourite things — how could I go wrong?), we’d booked the last time slot for the night, and a nearby table ordered the last one for the night.
-We swapped my coveted tenderloin for a rib eye steak, and had I wanted halibut, I’d be scarfing down salmon.
+We swapped my coveted tenderloin for a rib-eye steak, and had I wanted halibut, I’d be scarfing down salmon.
 Don’t get me wrong — every choice we made was still very delicious, but to make sure you get what you want, earlier seatings are key.

 But the food here is unbelievable.
 The steak was tender, the crostini fresh and the bacon butter tart was one of the best desserts I’ve had in ages!
 The Inn is the place to be if you’re going to spend some time in Woodview!